RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

   "password": "test"
 }
 ENDTEXT
 lcResult = WinHttp("https://albumviewer.west-wind.com/api/authenticate","POST",;
                    lcJson,"application/json")
 ? lcResult
 ```

-This wrapper works but it's a pretty basic implementation.
-It needs additional error handling, dealing with binary data, message updates and a few other things, but for starters it's a workable solution.
+This is a pretty basic implementation.
+It needs additional error handling, dealing with binary data, progress handling and a few other things, but for starters it's a workable solution.

 #### wwHttp - A little Extra
-wwHttp provides a lot more functionality out of the box, supporting many of the more obscure HTTP features.
-It supports a number of convenience helpers to make it easy to parse both content and headers, encode and decode content, handle Gzip/Deflate compression, binary content, status updates and more.
-A version of wwHttp is provided with the samples.
+The `wwHttp` provides a lot more functionality out of the box.
+It supports a number of convenience helpers to make it easy to parse both content and headers, encode and decode content, progress events, handle Gzip/Deflate compression, binary content, status updates and more.
+A compiled version of `wwHttp` is provided with the samples.

 Using the same service as above using `wwHttp` looks something like this: